yen-trac-cmd/CertGuard/README.md

 mitmproxy -s ./src/CertGuard/certguard.py
 ```

-After starting mitmproxy, direct your browser or test device to use the proxy.
+After starting mitmproxy, configure your browser or test device to use the proxy.
 CertGuard will analyze certificates and display validation results in real-time.

+You can test that CertGuard checks are working by browsing to https://www.example.com/path, which will generate a Level-1 Warning page by the test_check() function.

 ## 🛠 Project Status
 CertGuard is merely a proof-of-concept created as part of a research project.
 It is **not** suitable for use in production environments and has **not** been code-reviewed for security vulnerabilities.
 It's also a work-in-progress, so APIs, validation logic, and output formatting may evolve rapidly as features are refined.  **USE AT YOUR OWN RISK!**